 Moulton College has celebrated its 100-year anniversary with a prestigious event including alumni, employer partners and staff.
-The event, which celebrated the college’s ‘past, present and future’ included fond memories from previous students dating back to the Fifties and a video timeline displaying the college’s history.
+The event, which celebrated the college’s ‘past, present and future’ of teaching included fond memories from previous students dating back to the Fifties and a video timeline displaying the college’s history.

 Guest speakers from the college’s alumni, employer partners and Countryfile presenter Adam Henson, attended.
 The event also recognised the hard work of the college staff with long service and achievement awards presented during the main ceremony.